Homebrew/homebrew-bundle/README.md

 Homebrew does not support installing specific versions of a library, only the most recent one, so there is no mechanism for installing specific versions given only a `.lock` file.

-If your software needs specific versions then perhaps you'll want to look at using [Vagrant](https://vagrantup.com/) to better match your development and production environments.
+If your software needs specific versions, consider [Vagrant](https://vagrantup.com/), Docker (perhaps with [whalebrew](https://github.com/whalebrew/whalebrew), which homebrew-bundle supports), or another tool to install versions explicitly.

 homebrew-bundle does create a `Brewfile.lock.json` for information purposes only, as a record of the last succesful `brew bundle`.
 It's presence does not change the result of `brew bundle`, but it can be useful as a record if a subsequent `brew bundle` fails.
 It's probably not useful to commit to git or other version control, as it can contain local system info that varies between systems.